Was 9/11 a hoax? Let’s find out. We type in ‘was 9/11 a hoax’ and we get:

 But of course the 9/11 attacks were not faked.
 So why does Google return these results?

 The same holds true even for more benign searches.
-The question “Are we eating too much protein” has Google return a card from the Huffington Post, and a website from a vegan advocacy group.
+The question, “Are we eating too much protein” has Google return a panel from the Huffington Post (now HuffPost) and a website from a vegan advocacy group.